scalableminds/webknossos-libs/README.md

 - handling/manipulation of webKnossos datasets
 - reading/writing/manipulating webKnossos skeleton annotations (*.nml)
 - up- & downloading annotations and datasets from your webKnossos instance
-- executing any of the wkCuber operations from below from your code
+- executing any of the wkcuber operations from below from your code

 ## [webKnossos cuber (wkcuber) CLI](wkcuber)